 Sports Medicine Fellowship earns accreditation.

-The 103rd Congress designates funds to create a National Hand Center for the treatment of the hand and upper extremity at the Curtis Hand Center at The Union Memorial Hospital.
+The 103rd Congress designates funds for the treatment of the hand and upper extremity at the Curtis Hand Center at The Union Memorial Hospital.
 The name becomes The Curtis National Hand Center.

 The Orthopaedic Biomechanics Research Laboratory opens at The Union Memorial Hospital.